kkensuke/myjb-en/_sources/pages/basic/alias.md

 	- `-l` option shows the file size, owner, group, and permissions.
 	- `-S` option sorts by file size.

-- `ds`: `du -d 1` shows the size of files and directories in the current directory.
+- `ds`: `du -d 1` shows the size of directories in the current directory.
 	- `-h` option shows the size in human readable format.
 	- `2>/dev/null` hides error messages.
 	- `sort -h` sorts by file size using [pipe](./linux.md#pipeline-and-redirect).